krvikash35/configval/README.md

 ]
 ```
 **Inbuilt Validator**

+Inbuilt validator are simple type chekcing validation.
+As of now, only 3 inbuilt validation is supported.
 ```
 NUMBER  ->   it will check if property value is non-empty number STRING  ->   it will check if property value is non-empty string